 Arthritis is a common cause of joint pain, especially among older people.
 However, there is more than one form of arthritis and some do affect younger individuals.
-Our chiropractor in Grand Rapids can help provide pain management for many of the various forms of arthritis pain.
+Our chiropractor in Grand Rapids can help provide pain management for many of the various forms of hand discomfort and arthritis pain.

 Arthritis is the name of a group of conditions that are characterized by joint inflammation, often causing swelling, pain, and reduced functionality.
 There are currently over 100 types of arthritis recognized, some of which only affect the joints and some of which affect the entire body.
 Certain types of arthritis are non-threatening to your overall health but can lead to pain and suffering.
 Others may affect your general well-being through the involvement of the various organs.